nova-rey/Screaming-Penguin/docs/CONFIG_REFERENCE.md

 safety:
   require_erase_word: true

-When true, installer will require the user to type ERASE before proceeding.
+When true, installer requires the literal word ERASE before proceeding on physical hardware.

 ⸻

-Full Example
+Complete Examples

-See config/examples/ for complete working configurations.
+See config/examples/ or the release bundle’s example-configs directory for fully working configurations.

+---